 Nearby, you'll also find Wallace and Gromit, reference models for Disney's Frozen and Pixar's Inside Out, and a historic articulated model that helped Disney animators make Bambi look lifelike.
 The exhibition doesn't neglect the ways in which animation design and gags often dehumanized marginalized segments of the population, too.

 Another area is dedicated to spotlighting directors.
-The first honoree is Spike Lee.
+The first honoree was Spike Lee.
 That's the Sal's Pizzeria uniform and Jacke Robinson jersey the writer-director wore when he played Mookie in his breakout hit, Do the Right Thing (1989).
-In the future, other great filmmakers will be featured.
+Other great filmmakers are now featured in this space on a changing basis.

 For the Performance gallery, casting directors busted open their file cabinets to help the museum explain how they do their jobs.
 Check out these Polaroids of up-and-coming actors from 1990.
 See anyone you recognize?